 Students in the Contemplative Psychotherapy and Buddhist Psychology program move through their studies as a cohort.
 They participate in small and large process groups throughout the program.
 The group aspect of the program takes mindfulness-awareness practice into relationship and allows students the opportunity to study their relational patterns in real time.
-Another important aspect of the MA Contemplative Psychotherapy and Buddhist Psychology program is the five maitri meditation retreats.
+Another important aspect of the Contemplative Psychotherapy and Buddhist Psychology concentration is the five maitri meditation retreats.
 Maitri is a Sanskrit term that means “unconditional friendliness,” and this teaching and practice becomes the ground for the nine weeks that students spend on retreat over the course of the program.
 Each retreat has a different focus, beginning with a strong emphasis on sitting meditation, and gradually incorporating practices designed to cultivate relational awareness, compassion, and emotional intelligence.
 One of these practices, Maitri Space Awareness, was designed by Naropa’s founder, Chögyam Trungpa Rinpoche, and has become a hallmark of the program.

-The MA Contemplative Psychotherapy and Buddhist Psychology program prepares students for a clinical counseling career and meets the educational requirements for licensure as a professional counselor in Colorado.
+The Contemplative Psychotherapy and Buddhist Psychology concentration prepares students for a clinical counseling career and meets the educational requirements for licensure as a professional counselor in Colorado.
 The semester-long practicum and the year-long supervised internship provide essential clinical experience.
 While in their internship, students participate in contemplative supervision with clinical faculty and practice applying a contemplative view and case conceptualization to their counseling relationships.
 These groups provide intensive mentoring to help students with the transition into the world of professional counseling.